 Please note:

-This is an introductory course in statistical analysis and inference methods useful for Population Health Sciences.
-Topics include descriptive statistics, analysis of contingency tables, one-and two-way analysis of variance, simple linear regression, measures of uncertainty, and hypothesis testing.
-Both parametric and nonparametric techniques are explored.
-Core concepts are taught through team-based case studies and analysis of research datasets taken from the population health sciences literature and demonstrated in concert with Population Health Sciences 703.
+Students will get an introduction to study design, descriptive statistics, and analysis of statistical models with one or two predictor variables.
+Topics include: principles of study design, basic study designs, descriptive statistics, sampling, contingency tables, one- and two-way analysis of variance, simple linear regression, and analysis of covariance.
+Both parametric and nonparametric techniques are also explored.
+Core concepts are taught through team-based case studies and analysis of research datasets taken from the population health sciences literature and demonstrated in concert with POPHS 703 (Introduction to SAS Programming for Population Health Sciences).
 Computational exercises will primarily use the SAS Statistical Computing Platform.

 Instructor: Jared Dean